-Ciproxin inhibits the function of DNA gyrase so that, since it is not possible to read the vital information of the bacterial chromosome, bacterial metabolism is impossible.
+Ciproxin inhibits the function of DNA gyrase so that, since it is impossible to read the vital information of the bacterial chromosome, bacterial metabolism is impossible.

 Some side effects reported with the use of Ciproxin are:

-- Skin hypersensitivity to ultra violet radiation, special caution should be taken with exposure to sunlight and UVA cabins.
+- Skin hypersensitivity to ultraviolet radiation, particular caution should be taken with exposure to sunlight and UVA cabins.